Disclosure: These Steak Fajita Kabobs are brought to you in partnership with Towneplace Suites. All thoughts and opinions are my own.

 Not only does Towneplace Suites “get” the convenience and affordability factor that having a kitchenette in their hotel rooms adds to your travel experience, they recently partnered with Weber Grills and will now have gas grills at all their Towneplace Suites locations, conveniently located next to the pool.
 Not only is traveling a must for summer, but we LOVE grilling out and lounging by the pool, so having access to a grill while vacationing is perfect!

-I recently got to check out the new Weber grills at a summer/grilling month (Flip the Grill) kickoff party hosted at Towneplace Suites’ 300th location here in Austin, Texas.
-Not only was this a fun event to preview the new grilling set up, there were plenty of delicious grilled eats and cocktails (like grilled avocado with a crab salad, grilled sangria and smoked margaritas with charcoal salt rim; I know, genius, right!?!), a s’mores bar (my FAVORITE treat!), a DIY build your own meat seasoning bar, live music, barbecue sauce art by Jesse Bearden (super impressive) and even a “chopped” style grill off between two local chefs, Chef Evan LeRoy of LeRoy and Lewis and Chef Sonya Cote of Eden East and Hillside Farmacy.
+I recently got to check out the new Weber grills at a summer/grilling month (Flip the Grill) kickoff party hosted at Towneplace Suites’ 300th location in Texas.
+Not only was this a fun event to preview the new grilling set up, there were plenty of delicious grilled eats and cocktails (like grilled avocado with a crab salad, grilled sangria and smoked margaritas with charcoal salt rim; I know, genius, right!?!), a s’mores bar, a DIY build your own meat seasoning bar, live music, barbecue sauce art by Jesse Bearden (super impressive) and even a “chopped” style grill off between two Texas chefs, Chef Evan LeRoy of LeRoy and Lewis and Chef Sonya Cote of Eden East and Hillside Farmacy.
 After the event, I left even more amped for summer and our upcoming travels and especially excited for summer grilling!

 Helpful Tips and Information: